dorpaneus/its-always-dns/21-days/day-01-linux-fundamentals.md

 ls -li
 ```
 * *Predict:* `source.txt` and `hard.txt` share the same inode and have a link count of 2. `soft.txt` has a different inode.
+* Today's depth: **the link count column** (column 2 of `ls -l`).

+For files: 1 by default.
+For directories: at least 2 — the directory itself, plus its own `.` entry.
+A directory with N subdirectories has link count `2 + N` because each subdir's `..` counts as a link to the parent. **This is the answer to "why does my empty-looking directory have link count 5?"**

+`ln` quirks worth internalizing:

+- `ln target linkname` — hard link
+- `ln -s target linkname` — symlink (the target string is stored *verbatim* — relative paths are resolved relative to the symlink's location, which surprises people)
+- `readlink linkname` — show the target string
+- `stat linkname` vs `stat -L linkname` — without `-L`, you stat the symlink itself; with `-L`, you follow it

 ### Lab 2: Extended ACLs (The hidden permissions)
 ```bash